shadylanebees/3FrameMatingNuc/README.md

 # 4FrameMatingNuc
-3D Printed Four (4) Frame Mating Nuc
+3D Printed Four (4) Frame Mini Mating Nuc

 UNTESTED!!
 Developed over the 2016 winter, will be actually testing it in the spring/summer 2017